dev-plvlml/zenburn-care/README.md

 # List of ports

-1. GNU/Emacs (from scratch with care)
+1. GNU/Emacs (from scratch with care) - work in progress (and will always be :)
-2. Code::Blocks (from scratch with care)
+2. Code::Blocks (from scratch with care) - complete
-3. Xterm, Urxvt, etc. (from scratch with care)
+3. Xterm, Urxvt, etc. (from scratch with care) - complete
-4. Awesome WM (forked with care)
+4. Awesome WM (forked with care) - work in progress
+5. CLion (from scratch with care) - coming soon
+6. Qt Creator (from scratch with care) - coming soon